leshow/blog/content/post/unit_type_pattern.md

 }
 ```

-And everything would work just fine.
-I obviously didn't invent this, I don't know who did, but I've seen `()` used before and I think it creates less room for confusion.
+And everything would work just fine. `()` creates less room for confusion and ambiguity though.

-Note, on IRC, an improvement was suggested that makes the existential return a bit more explicit (thanks talchas).
+On IRC, an improvement was suggested that makes things a bit more explicit.
 Using the `()` type param again on the `new` impl:

 ```rust
 impl<T> Xmodem<T, ()>